mtumilowicz/java11-reflection-classes/README.md

     ```
     assertEquals(childClass.getSuperclass(), Parent.class);
     ```
+    if the only superclass is `Object` the method returns null
     ```
     assertNull(Parent.class.getSuperclass());
     ```
 * interfaces

+    only interfaces explicitly declared (inherited are not returned)
     ```
     assertArrayEquals(childClass.getInterfaces(), new Class<?>[]{ChildInterface.class, Serializable.class});
     ```
+    if there is no interfaces, the array is empty
     ```
     assertArrayEquals(Object.class.getInterfaces(), new Class<?>[]{});
     ```